3liz/qjazz/python_modules/py-qgis-processes/doc/intro.rst

 ----------------------------

 - Python 3.10+ only
-- Windows not officially supported
+- Windows not officially supported (may work ...or not)
 - Redis server
 - RabbitMQ server
-- Qgis 3.4+
+- Qgis 3.34+

 Overview